Sports, Wednesday, January 15th

 Emma Huckabone added six points as the Panthers won their fourth game this season.

-They’ll take on Fairfield at home, Friday night.
+They’ll take on Fairfield on the road now, Thursday.

 Other Southeast Conference games last night: